Best Pool Cue Racks in 2026: Wall Mounts and Floor Stands Worth Buying

 Wall mounts save space in smaller rooms and hold 4-6 cues; floor stands accommodate 8-9 cues and work better for serious players with limited wall space.

-Floor stands are different animals.
-You need space, sure, but you get capacity and flexibility.
-Nine cues standing there looking sharp.
-Storage for balls, your rack, chalk.
-No wall drilling required.
+Floor stands work the opposite way.
+You need space, sure, but you get real capacity and flexibility in return.
+Nine cues standing there look sharp, with extra room for balls and chalk and no wall drilling required.
 I’ve moved mine around rooms multiple times without any hassle.
 The trade-off is they take up actual floor space.

-For my setup now?
-Floor stand all the way.
+These days I run a floor stand and haven’t looked back.
 But I know plenty of players in small apartments who swear by a wall mount.
 Honestly, your space dictates this choice more than anything else.

 The racks